BluesClue27/SC4053-Blockchain-Technology/README.md

 - **Mobile App**: Native mobile application for iOS and Android
 - **Advanced Analytics**: Detailed market statistics and user insights
 - **Dispute Resolution**: Multi-stage arbitration for contentious outcomes

-## 🤝 Contributing

-This project is developed for academic purposes as part of the SC4053/CE4153/CZ4153 Blockchain Technology course at NTU.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📚 References